 Task 3

 Review your notes on fluid mechanics.
 Which content is relevant to the problem you identified in Task 2?
-You may need to refer to textbooks, online resources, and other credible materials, if you don’t have the information in your notes.
+You may need to refer to textbooks, online resources, and other credible materials if you don’t have the information in your notes.

 You should find the following topics useful: